-W1: Stormwater contaminated by the activity must be managed to minimise or prevent any adverse impacts on the values of the receiving environment.

-W2: Ponds used for the storage or treatment of aqueous waste must be constructed, installed and maintained to:
+- W1: Stormwater contaminated by the activity must be managed to minimise or prevent any adverse effect on the environmental values of the receiving environment. - W2: Ponds used for the storage or treatment of effluent or wastes must be constructed, installed and maintained to:

-- · prevent any release of aqueous waste from the ponds - ensure the stability of the pond structure.
+prevent any release of effluent or wastes from the ponds ensure the stability of the pond structure.